George Barret Sr.: Move to England and patronage

 In 1768 a rift developed in the Society of Artists of Great Britain.
 A faction led by Sir William Chambers, at the suggestion of Barret, petitioned the King for the foundation of the Royal Academy.
 Barret is mentioned as a nominated member in the foundation document.
 Barret specialised particularly in wild and mountainous natural landscapes; of the 31 paintings he showed at the Royal Academy between 1769 and 1782, more than a third depicted such scenery.
 He very occasionally undertook portraits, an example of which is the portrait of William Constable at Burton Constable Hall.
 He also painted a number of pictures of animals such as the water spaniel belonging to Lord Edward Bentinck, that was exhibited at the Society of Artists of Great Britain in 1768.

 On arriving in London Barret was able to build on the contacts that he had made in Ireland and particularly with the political faction that had grown up around Marquess of Rockingham known as the Rockinghamites or Rockingham Whigs.
 Rockingham was to become prime minister in 1765–1766 and again in 1782.
 The connection was through Edmund Burke, Rockingham's private secretary and prominent Rockinghamites who commissioned paintings from Barrett were the Duke of Portland, the Earl of Albemarle and Sir George Colebrook.
 His patrons were mainly the rich landowner who wished to have their estates and parks recorded.
 Barret soon found himself with numerous commissions and it was rumoured that he was earning up £2000 a year, a princely sum for an artist at the time.
 Contemporary accounts suggest that Barret was a highly sociable character and got on well with people and other artists.
 Even though Richard Wilson made disparaging remarks about both Barret and Gainsborough at the same time, Bodkin maintains that Wilson and Barret were personal friends.
 It is noticeable that many of the landowners who patronised Barret were in the process of building impressive new mansions which would require large oil paintings to decorate the reception rooms.
-The Duke of Portland at Welbeck Abbey, Sir Peter Leicester at Tabley and the Marquess of Rockingham were all employing Carr of York as an architect and this may provide a link between his early commissions after Barret arrived from Ireland.
+The Duke of Portland at Welbeck Abbey, Sir Peter Byrne Leicester at Tabley House and the Marquess of Rockingham were all employing Carr of York as an architect and this may provide a link between his early commissions after Barret arrived from Ireland.

 The Duke of Portland commissioned a dozen paintings of trees and the landscape at Welbeck Abbey from Barrett.
 The paintings were undertaken between 1765 and 1771 and Barret was paid 80 guineas for the largest paintings, 60 guineas for the middle sized and 40 guineas for the smaller paintings.
 Most of these paintings are now on display at the Portland Gallery at Welbeck.